nrwl/nx/docs/shared/mental-model.md

 ![project-graph](/shared/mental-model/project-graph.png)

-With Nx, nodes in the project graph are defined in `workspace.json`.
+With Nx, nodes in the project graph are defined in `project.json` files.
 You can manually define dependencies between the nodes, but you don’t have to do it very often.
 Nx analyzes files’ source code, your installed dependencies, TypeScript files, and others figuring out these dependencies for you.
 Nx also stores the cached project graph, so it only reanalyzes the files you have changed.